aaronsaray/aaronsaray.com/_posts/2009-03-02-my-progression-through-forgot-passwords.markdown

 ---
 I thought I'd take some time to look at the 3 main ways that I've handled forgotten passwords on my websites, why I did them that way, and if there was anything wrong.

-_Disclaimer: there is a lot of bad code in here - and thats on purpose!
+_Disclaimer: there is a lot of bad code in here - and that's on purpose!
 This is a historical piece... :)_

 ### The n00b Times: send the password back to them